 Common high-pass FIR-based filter design methods include least squares, Kaiser Window, and equiripple.
 Common IIR-based filter design methods include elliptic, Butterworth, Chebyshev (Type-II and Type-I).

-What is hpf?
 High pass filters(hpf) facilitate the flow of signals which surpass the cutoff point.
 The signals suppressed are those which fall below the threshold-signals that fall beneath the cutoff frequency point.
 Such types of signals are usually undesirable and are hence duly suppressed.
-The suppression subsequently produces a steady flow of focused signals.
+The suppression subsequently produces a steady flow of focused signals in your audio mixer.

 Attenuation is the technical phrase that represents suppression of signals.
 The attenuation level depends on the circuit’s filter design as well as its hpf frequency.
 The modeling of this procedure is founded on a linear time-invariant system.